jack-scratch/jsynth-components-reese/README.md

 Examples simply extending lower-level components are provided.

 ## `Piano`
-Array of white and black keys laid out according to the harmonic scale.
+Arrays of white and black keys laid out according to the harmonic scale.

 Internal is a basic sine wave.